Kevin Beasley

-Kevin Beasley (born 1985 Lynchburg, Virginia) is an American artist working in sculpture, performance art, and sound installation.
+Kevin Beasley (born 1985) is an American artist working in sculpture, performance art, and sound installation.
 He lives and works in New York City.
 Beasley was included in the Whitney Museum of American Art's Biennial in 2014 and MoMA PS1's Greater New York exhibition in 2015.

 Education and early life

 Kevin Beasley was born in Lynchburg, Virginia.
 He received a BFA from the College for Creative Studies in Detroit, Michigan in 2007 and an MFA from Yale in 2012.

 Work

 Beasley is known for sculpture that incorporates found materials - especially clothing - and casting materials like resin and foam.
-While these materials cure or set into their final state, Beasley works them with his body, a process that points to his interest in sculpture that traces of the artist's body while retaining a bodily, fleshy quality of its own.
+While these materials cure or set into their final state, Beasley works them with his body, a process that points to his interest in sculpture that carries traces of the artist's body while retaining a bodily, fleshy quality of its own.
 Many of his sculptures also contain audio equipment or are used in sound-based installations or performances.